Jipsta: 2013: Turnt Up

 Wasting no time, Jipsta returned to the studio to begin work on his next album.
-Jipsta's sophomore album, entitled "Turnt Up" was released in August 2013.
+Jipsta's second album, entitled "Turnt Up" was released in August 2013.
 The album's songs reflected a progression and maturation in Jipsta's song lyrics and overall sound, with a greater focus on hip-hop tracks.
 The album included the two collaborations with Ranny, "Moombah Zoomah" and "Body Pop," as well as the lead single from the album "Lover Who Rocks You," a collaboration with Reina (musician).
 The song is a cover version of the version originally recorded by salsa singer La India in 1990.
 "Lover Who Rocks You" peaked at No. 20 on the Billboard Dance Club Play chart.
 It also did well in terms of sales, debuting on the iTunes Top 200 dance singles chart at No. 112.
 The second single from the album, "Abracadabra" features vocals by singer Joe Thompson from the NYC-based group Undercover.